From cot to bed

 Sometimes the shift to a bed brings a few new bedtime battles, and you might want to choose when you deal with these.

 Some reasons for moving from cot to bed

-It might be time for your child to move from cot to bed if:
+It might be time for your child to move to a bed if:

 - your child has started climbing out of the cot

-- your child is toilet training and you want your child to be able to get to the toilet easily during the night
+- your child is toilet training and you want her to be able to get to the toilet easily during the night

 - you have a new baby who needs the cot